ljpernic/HQ3.1/src/pages/content/fiction/2023-06-12_Touch-of-Ruin/index.md

 Laboring on excited breaths, Guillermo hurried back into the chamber.
 “I knew it.
 Antoni, you did it.
 Let me show you what you’ve really done.”

 Guillermo grabbed Antoni’s hand and took him out into the hall and to a lab where dozens of scientists were working at different stations.
 When Guillermo entered with the glowing sphere in his hand and Antoni in tow, rattling keyboards quieted, idle chatter ceased, and four men and women at the whiteboard froze and capped their markers.
-They all followed    .
+They all followed.

 In the back, Guillermo gestured toward something about seven feet tall with a white sheet draped over it.
 Guillermo looked at Antoni in anticipation.